23+ Questions To Ask Before Hiring a CRO Agency

 The conversion consulting agency will require you to install and use conversion optimization software to collect visitor data and launch the tests.

-Some of the tracking and A/B testing software can get expensive.
+Some tracking and A/B testing software can be expensive.

 This will largely depend on your website and the number of visitors it gets.
 If your website gets more than 100,000 visitors per month, the cost for the testing software can run you up to $500 per month.
 Even more, some software will require an annual contract commitment.